The Howff: History

 The graveyard is highly unusual by Scottish standards, containing a high number of Roman-style coffer tombs.
-It also contains a high number of inscriptions which philosophise on death itself rather than discussing the person interred.
+It also contains a high number of inscriptions which philosophise on death itself rather than discuss the person interred.

-Of the 80,000 burials in the Howff around 3% are classed as "foreign" but with many simply bearing this label due to birth at sea, reflecting Dundee's maritime heritage.
+Of the 80,000 burials in the Howff around 3% are classed as "foreign" but many simply bear this label due to birth at sea, reflecting Dundee's maritime heritage.
 As an odder distinction, some 10% of the deaths are specifically recorded as "Irish burials", largely labourers in the early 19th century.